Call Mon-Sun:

 • Mental confusion

 However, withdrawing from this medication can be done safely, simply, and made more tolerable by accessing proper Remeron addiction help.
 Remeron withdrawal may be a very difficult monster to manage on your own without medical and clinical guidance and support.
-Whether you have a prescription for this medication or not, medical providers will not judge or refuse your treatment.
-The safest way to withdraw from this addiction is in an inpatient Remeron rehab center with a protocol of safe tapering, hydration, CBT, neurotoxin removal, diet correction and nutritional supplementation, and other clinical and personal support in place.1
+The safest way to withdraw from this addiction is in an inpatient center that can provide quality help and guidance.
+Out-patient treatment may be appropriate for some, and can be found through ACAM.org which is a directory for quality holistic-minded medical professionals and other resources by location across the US.
+We recommend looking for treatment that includes a protocol of safe tapering, focus on nutrition and hydration, CBT, neurotoxin removal, diet correction and nutritional supplementation, and other clinical and personal support in place.1

 Side effects of Remeron can include: